emilioplatzer/best-promise/LEEME.md

 <!--lang:en--]

-You can abrevite the common tasks
+You can abrevite the common tasks by begining with the first function inside a `then`, that way if the expression that assembles the parameters throws an error, it is captured in the promise chain.

 [!--lang:*-->